It’s a metaphor the threat intelligence and corporate security world has long been familiar with: the internet iceberg.

 A New Metaphor

-Whether or not we want to admit it, the iceberg’s notoriety affects how intelligence and security teams view the internet—and likely how they approach online investigations.
+Whether or not we want to admit it, the internet iceberg’s notoriety affects how intelligence and security teams view the internet—and likely how they approach online investigations.

 The analogy no longer describes how the surface, deep, and dark web actually function and how risks unfold across these spaces.
 Conceptual models and threat intelligence strategies should focus on the intersection of different web spaces and reflect how they are actually used—but a segmented understanding of the internet often still informs digital risk strategies and threat intelligence software design.